DegangWang97/degangwang97.github.io/_pages/about.md

 # 🔥 News
+- *2026.07.09*: &nbsp;🎉 Our paper entitled "[Global feature-injected blind-spot network for hyperspectral anomaly detection](https://ieeexplore.ieee.org/document/10648847)" has been selected as the **ESI Highly Cited Paper (TOP 1%)**!
+- *2026.06.21*: &nbsp;🎉 My doctoral dissertation received the **Outstanding Doctoral Dissertation Award of the Chinese Academy of Sciences**, an honor granted to only 100 dissertations nationwide each year!
 - *2026.03.12*: &nbsp;🎉 Our paper entitled "[Frequency-to-Spectrum Mapping GAN for Semisupervised Hyperspectral Anomaly Detection](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12154)" has been selected as the **ESI Highly Cited Paper (TOP 1%)**!
 - *2026.01.19*: &nbsp;🎉 Appointed as a reviewer of Information Processing in Agriculture from Jan.
 19, 2026 to Jan.
 19, 2028!
 - *2025.10.24*: &nbsp;🎉 Our paper entitled "[Similar Category Enhancement Network for Discrimination on Small Object Detection](https://ieeexplore.ieee.org/document/11223957)" has been accepted by IEEE TGRS!